diogovalentepcs/toy-RandomProjects/README.md

 # Some Random Projects done for fun
-First attempts with python scripts and websites
+First attempts with python scripts and websites.